sudoLuko/CS320-APP/README.md

 We are working in this repo as a team and will follow a structured workflow for managing our work.

+### TLDR
+Each feature will need to be developed and commited on its own branch before we merge it, via pull request, into `main`.

 ### Branch Protection
 The `main` branch is protected with the following rules:
 - All changes must be made through pull requests